Counselling training FAQs

 I have an online counselling qualification.
 Will this allow me to train with Place2Be?

-We do not accept online courses unless your training provider moved face-to-face training online during COVID-19 restrictions.
+We do not accept online courses.
+The only exception to this is for face-to-face training courses that temporarily moved online during COVID-19 restrictions..
 This is because Place2Be’s training is highly experiential and requires a certain number of guided learning hours set by our accrediting bodies, CPCAB and BACP.
 While online courses may offer many benefits and flexibility, letting someone apply who has not completed in-person training would be a disservice to them, and they would struggle with the pace and self-reflection.

 I have a degree in a related subject - does this count as a counselling qualification?